marckoch/seamcarving/README.md

 Further info: https://en.wikipedia.org/wiki/Seam_carving

 The solution is build up step by step over several stages.
 Stage 1 is the first and simple one.
-The folowing stages build up on the previous stages and get more and more advanced.
+The following stages build up on the previous stages and get more and more advanced.
+There are six stages in total.

 Because each stage is completely independent of the previous one, IntelliJ might show some warnings about duplicated code between the stages.